 In her latest interview with HERstory Inc. Ifeoma Fafunwa expressed her joy that women are gradually waking up to the call to make a change in their environment.

-While she notes that there are lesser women in decision making platforms in the country, she is delighted that more women are championing the course of business in the present time.
+While she notes that there are lesser women in decision-making platforms in the country, she is delighted that more women are championing the course of business in the present time.
+A journey of a thousand miles is said to begin with jus a step and women have taken that first step with several other steps following it.